exciteabletom/wordle-API/README.md

 Even looking at the backend source code will not reveal the answer, as the wordlist is shuffled before it is inserted into the database.

 ## Public API
-If you want, you can use the API at https://word.digitalnook.net/api/v1 to create your own Wordle game!
+You can use the public API to make your own Wordle game!
+Also feel free to copy the backend code and self-host it.

 ## API Documentation
 If you need any help with using this API, please feel free to open an issue!